kpiq/jjChkConn/README.md

 jjchkconn

-v1.1 - modified and tested on September 6, 2023 - is ready for live use!
+v1.2 - modified and tested on September 8, 2023 - Major changes to run everything in the systemd global context as a non-privileged user.

 Monitor Internet Connectivity, with alerts using a Slack channel, for Systemd distros.